Cecil Arthur Lewis: First World War

-Flight instructor, journalist, broadcaster
+Flying instructor, journalist, broadcaster

 After the war, Lewis was hired by the Vickers company to teach Chinese pilots to fly and to establish a Peking–Shanghai air service using Vickers Commercials, the civilian version of the Vickers Vimy bomber.
 In Peking in 1921 Lewis married Evdekia Dmitrievna Horvath, known as Doushka (1902–2005), the daughter of a Russian general.
 He returned to England when the air service project was abandoned by Vickers after a couple of years.
 With his first wife, he had one son and one daughter.

 Through a friend, the Russian singer Vladimir Rosing, Lewis met the artist Charles Ricketts, who became his artistic mentor and sponsor.
 After Ricketts's death in 1931, Lewis edited his letters and journals for publication.
 Some of Ricketts' ashes were buried in the park of Lewis's villa at Arolo on Lake Maggiore, which Ricketts had given him £300 to buy.

 In 1922 Lewis was one of the five young founding executives of the British Broadcasting Company, precursor of the British Broadcasting Corporation, where he was a writer, producer and director.
 The other four were John Reith, Arthur Burrows, Stanton Jefferies and Peter Eckersley.
 In 1927 he participated in the BBC's first sports broadcasts, assisting commentator Teddy Wakelam.
 In 1931, he co-wrote and directed a short film adaptation of the George Bernard Shaw play How He Lied to Her Husband.
 In late 1936 – early 1937 he was a producer and presenter for the infant BBC Television Service at Alexandra Palace.
 At the 1938 Academy Awards ceremony, Lewis, Shaw, Ian Dalrymple and W. P. Lipscomb were awarded Oscars for their screen adaptation of Pygmalion.

 Second World War

 Lewis joined the Royal Air Force Volunteer Reserve in early 1939 as a pilot officer and served in the Mediterranean and Middle East theatre of World War II, rising to the rank of squadron leader.
 Bernard Shaw wrote of Lewis: "This prince of pilots has had a charmed life in every sense of the word.
 He is a thinker, a master of words and a bit of a poet.".